kodecocodes/i9t/testing/testing.markdown

 - _Session 406 - UI Testing in XCode_: <http://apple.co/1N1Eg0I>
 - _Session 410 - Continuous Integration and Code Coverage in Xcode_: <http://apple.co/1J1n1Kd>

-You can also read _Chapter 29, What’s New with Testing_ in our _iOS 8 by Tutorials_ book, and the _Unit Testing in Xcode 5_ chapter in _iOS 7 by Tutorials_.
+You can also read chapter 29, "What’s New with Testing", in our _iOS 8 by Tutorials_ book and the "Unit Testing in Xcode 5" chapter in _iOS 7 by Tutorials_.